A Word for the Month of TEVET – A MONTH OF TOV – GOOD

 3. The 10th of Tevet commemorates the Siege of Jerusalem by Nebuchadnezzar (2 Kings 25) a siege that led to the destruction of the Temple and the 70 year Babylonian Exile.

-Yet Tevet, brushed stroked with the cold and harshness of winter and marked by tragedy and loss, shares a root with the Hebrew word tov – good.
+Yet Tevet, brush stroked with the cold and harshness of winter and marked by tragedy and loss, shares a root with the Hebrew word tov – good.

 We often label light as good and dark as evil.
 But both light and dark can blind as well improve our ability to see, both can kill as well as sustain life.
 The fertile soil of Tevet reminds us that there are times we must grow through the dark.
 Plants need the darkness of the soil as much as they need the warmth of the sun.
 Actually most seeds germinate best under dark conditions.